Chip Neville, MFA - Visual Art

 Chip Neville - Visual Artist

 My MFA is in visual art which was the degree that could encompass all the varied medium and approaches I use in my creative practice.
-In my experience the degree was very much a theory based study.
 As a visual artist approaching a project, I let the content and concept determine the medium.
 I perceive this as a different approach to one dedicated to a particular medium such as ceramics, film, or sculpture.

 Illustration